The Day You Where Thinking About the Sibyl While You Were Picking Autumn Leaves, 2020-2025

 Even though my work is very visual, text has always played a major role in it, whether it is self-written text or pre-existing texts I reuse, often in the form of fragments or collages.
 It is no wonder then that I’m attracted to textile.
 The words text and textile are both derived from the Latin verb texere, meaning to weave.
 It implies that weaving preceded writing, and that the first writers saw themselves as weavers.
 In The Elements of Typographic Style (1992), Robert Bringhurst writes: ‘An ancient metaphor: Thought is a thread, and the raconteur is a spinner of yarns-but the true storyteller, the poet, is a weaver.’(1)

-Several weeks later, I photographed each dried autumn leave on the newspaper page on which I had initially put it, a selection of which formed the basis for twenty-eight textile designs, representing twenty-eight consecutive days or four weeks.
-I combined the photos with short text notes, which I cut out of leaves of white paper.
+Several weeks later, I photographed all those dried autumn leaves on the newspaper pages on which I had initially put it, a small selection of which formed the basis for twenty-eight textile designs, representing twenty-eight consecutive days or four weeks.
+I combined the 28 photos with short text notes, which I cut out of leaves of white paper.
 These notes, anaphoric exercises in brevity, consist of short (autobiographical) bits I wrote myself and found texts about topics that matter to me, which I edited and polished until they felt right.

 1. Robert Bringhurst, The Elements of Typographic Style, Hartley and Marks Publishers, 1992, p.
 25